sharkmoos/paddingOracle/README.md

     I1     = 00     ^ 01
     I2     = 01

 If the Oracle tells us our ciphertext is invalid we can change the value of C1'[16] to 01, 02 etc until we get valid ciphertext.
-In the poc code on [GitHub][https://github.com/sharkmoos/paddingOracle/] we got valid padding for 33 (hex).
+In the poc code on [GitHub][https://github.com/sharkmoos/paddingOracle/] we got valid padding for 33 (spoken as three three not 33, it is in hex).
 So lets put that into our formula!

     I2     = 0x51     ^ 01
     I2     = 0x33

 We can do this programmatically in python, rather than manually calculating the values.

-        I2 = 0x51 ^ 01
+        I2 = 0x51 ^ 0x01

-So we now know the final byte of the intermediate state when the plaintext is 01.
+So we now know the final byte of the intermediate state when the plaintext is has a final byte of 01.
 However our plaintext might not be 01, and so we'll reuse the algorithm to find P2[16] and the ciphertext which we stole

     P2[16] = C1[16] ^ I2[16]
     P2[16] = 0x31   ^ 0x33